Everything to the Synthetic: Diffusion-driven Test-time Adaptation via Synthetic-Domain Alignment: Experiments

+\textbf{Settings.} We choose DDA~\cite{dda} as our primary competitor since it is the best open-sourced method.
+SDA is also compared with DiffPure~\cite{diffpure}, MEMO~\cite{memo}, and the recent SOTA GDA~\cite{gda} using their reported results.
+Source model performance is reported as "Source".
+DiT~\cite{dit} and ADM~\cite{diffusion-beats-gans} are adopted to generate and align 50K synthetic data for 15-epoch finetuning.
+For different source models, the synthetic data only needs to be generated once.
+Our results are tested on standard TTA benchmarks, ImageNet-C~\cite{inc} (severity level 5) and ImageNet-W~\cite{inw} using various models including ResNet~\cite{resnet}, Swin~\cite{swin} and ConvNeXt~\cite{convnext}.
+More implementation details are provided in the supplementary materials.

-\textbf{Qualitative evaluations on ImageNet-C.} We begin by evaluating the performance of SDA on ImageNet-C. As reported in~\cref{tab:expinc}, our proposed SDA consistently outperforms all baseline methods across different model architectures and sizes.
-We emphasize the performance improvement over DDA, as we adopted DDA to project target data to the synthetic domain in Stage 2 of SDA.
+\textbf{Comparison results on ImageNet-C.} We begin by evaluating the performance of SDA on ImageNet-C. As reported in \cref{tab:expinc}, our proposed SDA consistently outperforms all baseline methods across different model architectures and sizes.
+We emphasize the performance improvement over DDA, as we adopted DDA for target data adaptation in SDA.
 Compared to DDA, our SDA improves accuracy by 2.5\%-2.9\%.
 This significant improvement indicates the misalignment between the source and synthetic domains, validating the effectiveness of our synthetic-domain alignment framework.
-Moreover, compared to the recent SOTA GDA, SDA also achieves an improvement of 2.2\% with ConvNeXt-T. Notably, SDA focuses on synthetic domain alignment, an orthogonal research direction to existing efforts on better de-corrupting the target data.
+Moreover, compared to the recent SOTA GDA, SDA also achieves an improvement of 2.2\% with ConvNeXt-T. Notably, SDA focuses on synthetic domain alignment, an orthogonal research direction to existing diffusion-driven methods on better adapting the target data.
 Therefore, the performance of SDA could potentially be further enhanced with the release of more advanced codebases like GDA.
-Compared to the model adaptation method MEMO, three diffusion-driven methods (SDA, DDA, and GDA) all demonstrate superior performance, highlighting the effectiveness of diffusion models in assisting TTA tasks.
+Compared to the model adaptation method, MEMO, three diffusion-driven methods (SDA, DDA, and GDA) all demonstrate superior performance, highlighting the effectiveness of diffusion models in assisting TTA tasks.
 DiffPure presents worse results since it is primarily designed for adversarial attacks.
-Without the structural guidance introduced in DDA and GDA, DiffPure may not effectively recover images with severe corruption.
+Without the structural guidance introduced in DDA and GDA, DiffPure may not effectively recover images with severe domain shifts.
+In \cref{tab:expinc-detail}, we provide a detailed comparison of the results of SDA and baselines.
+SDA surpasses DiffPure in all 15 adaptation domains and outperforms DDA in 14 out of 15 domains, further affirming the superiority of SDA.